Item forms

 Why use item forms?

-Item forms provide many ways to control how item data can be viewed and entered.
-Using them effectively can improve efficiency, save time and increase automation.
+Item forms provide ways to control how item data is viewed and entered:

 For advanced use cases, these behaviours can be configured to happen dynamically, based on the output of an item form expression.
 This makes it possible to create item forms that react to user input!

 Using Permissions, different item forms can be made available to different user groups as needed.
-Item forms can also be targeted to specific apps and platforms (e.g. Web or Mobile) through the use of screen tags.
+Item forms can also be targeted to specific apps and platforms (e.g. Classic, Mobile) using screen tags.

 Item forms vs stencils

-Stencil functionality can now be provided by item forms.
-Therefore, it isn't possible to edit a design's stencil within the Alloy Apps.
-If you still need to do this, see Stencils in Alloy Web.
+Stencil functionality is now provided by item forms.
+Therefore, it isn't possible to edit a design's stencil within the Asset Management Apps.
+If you still need to do this, see Stencils in Asset Classic.

-When viewing an item in the Alloy Apps, the General section will respect a previously defined stencil by default.
-However, if an applicable item form exists (with its Applies to view property enabled), it will be prioritised.
+When viewing an item in the Asset Management Apps, the General section will respect a previously defined stencil by default.
+However, if an applicable item form exists with Applies to view enabled, it will be used instead.